jlorias/jlorias.github.io/projects/project-1.md

 syntactically correct and should have hypothetically worked.
 We eventually settled on a simple data parser to save for time, which does in fact read the data from an uploaded .csv file and parse the data into an object array.

+## Current Progress
+We eventually had to redesign our project because there were too many images to render for a dashboard.
+We also went an experimental route and used Python to implement the back-end data processing, but we learned that pure Python was not ideal for web development late into this semester's progress (which was rough).
+We're aiming to transfer our current front-end from Semantic UI to Semantic UI React and Meteor, possibly.
+The back-end will be implemented through SQL, MySQL, and Django, which we will have to self-teach ourselves over the winter break.